You would like to enhance your dog’s food with diversity and nutrients.

 If your dog consumes a lot of beans and becomes very gassy, he or she may get bloated, which is a veterinarian emergency.

-If you feel your dog is bloated, take him to the doctor straight away.
+If you feel your dog is bloated, immediately take him to the doctor.

-Chickpeas, on the other hand, have nothing fundamentally negative about them and aren’t poisonous, so they’re deemed paw-perfectly safe for your canine to consume as long as they’re cooked, plain, and served in moderation.
+On the other hand, chickpeas have nothing fundamentally negative about them and aren’t poisonous, so they’re deemed paw-perfectly safe for your canine to consume as long as they’re cooked, plain, and served in moderation.

 Recipe for Chickpeas Dog Food